Please note that we are a bulk delivery company and we do not service, sell or fill propane tanks smaller than 50 gals.

 The Pros: You are in full control of buying propane from your supplier of choice.

-The Cons: You are responsible for maintaining the tank, keeping it painted, and perhaps the biggest one...the upfront investment to buy your own tank is significantly more than just renting a tank.
+The Cons: You are responsible for maintaining the tank, and keeping it painted.
+The biggest one is the upfront investment to buy your own tank is significantly more costly than renting a tank.